Child Support Modification FAQ

 Q: What types of circumstances would result in a permanent child support order modification?

 A permanent modification of child support arrangements is generally granted when one parent's position changes in a permanent manner.
 For instance, if one parent remarries, this increases his or her respective income which could in turn increase his or her monthly child support payments.
 Other examples of situations that could result in permanent modification of child support orders include changes in family law regarding child support, a permanent disability of one parent, the needs of the child, or a job change of one parent.

 Q: Is there a way to modify my child support order without going before a judge?

 Yes, there is.
 Some judges include a Cost of Living Adjustment (COLA) clause in all of the child support orders they issue.
 These clauses make it so the child support payments change each year in accord with the increase or decrease of the annual cost of living.
 This amount is normally determined by an economic indicator, like the Consumer Price Index.
 If a COLA clause is included in your child support order, you don’t need to go before a judge in order to modify the payment amount based on an increase or decrease in the cost of living.

-Q: Is there any way to get a free legal review of my child support order?
+Q: Is there any way to get a free review of my child support issues?

 Yes.
 Quality legal advice and representation generally comes at a cost, but that expertise typically saves you money -- while providing peace of mind -- in the long-run.
 However, you can have a qualified family law attorney review your child support situation today at no cost (or obligation) to you.